sitedata/checklyhq.com/site/content/docs/browser-checks/quickstart.md

   }).timeout(10000)
 })
 ```
-**6. After hook:** We clean up the browser in the Mocha "after" hook.
+**6. After hook:** We clean up the browser in the Mocha `after` hook.
 This makes sure our checks ends the instant all test
 cases are done.

 ```js